sainkodr/endercc/endercc_manual.md

 `eter` stands for "eternal variable", a variable that doesn't loose its value between loads, which reflects the semantics of a scoreboard value in Minecraft.
 You can think about it as a `static` variable in C but with even longer lifetime. `eter` variables are used everywhere, including for passing function arguments and for returning a value.
-That affects how recution works.
+That affects how recurtion works.
 Consider the next function:

 ```c